Umlamulankunzi/Zim_ID_Codes/README.md

 ### Main App Functionality
 The application is for searching Zimbabwe National ID codes for all districts, provinces and towns.
-This was application was developed on windows OS.
-Yet to be tested on linux OS.
+This application was developed on windows OS and is yet to be tested on linux OS.

 ### Requirements
 - *Python3*